thien/dinno/Documents/Requirements Specification/scope.md

 - User has food he is willing to give away
 - User goes to our website
-- User scans or puts in details of the food, alongside an assisting photo
+- User scans the barcode of the food item, or manually enters in details of the food, alongside an assisting photo
 - Another user goes to site
 - Another user searches for an item they like
 - User requests item.